-3.7.3 Improving herd genetics and management to reduce methane emissions but has long-term profitability benefits, and has an approved ERF methodology.
+3.7.3 Improving herd genetics and management to reduce methane emissions

+Other approaches to reducing methane emissions from cattle are genetic improvement of the herd and improving herd management to reduce the number of cattle required to produce each kilogram of beef and the time each animal spends in the grazing system (Table).
+Improved herd management makes a modest contribution to emissions reduction, but has long-term profitability benefits, and has an approved ERF methodology37.
 Genetic modification of the herd is more problematic, as selection for reduced emissions can select for animals with other undesirable traits, such as low growth rates, and the required genes may not be passed down the generations or may take several generations to infiltrate the entire herd (Hegarty 2007).
 However, research into this area is ongoing, and a suitable method may eventually be developed.